 What is the name of the album?

-During his headline performance at Day N Vegas music festival in November last year, Cole teased the title of his upcoming album, 'The Fall Off'.
+During his headline performance at Day N Vegas music festival in November last year, Cole teased the title of his upcoming album.

 A fake political campaign advert played on screen, which included clips of the rapper thought the years, with narration over the top saying: